Hello and Welcome!

 The real mountain people were typical of those who live in difficult alpine terrain - tough, uncompromising survivors, often with a great store or courage and kindness, as well as being hardened by the elements.

-Henri Tardent of Vernay, Cergnat is honoured in this book for providing the text of Swiss articles to the Australian Government for inclusion in the Australian constitution.
+Henri Tardent of Vernay, of '"Au Vernay", Cergnat in Ormonts-Dessous is honoured in this book for providing the text of Swiss articles to the Australian Government for inclusion in the Australian constitution.

 One of the old Tardent chalets in Le Sepey.
 Read the inscription in old French here

 The Ormonts Valley (La vallée des Ormonts) is part of the Pre-Alpes Vaudoises.
 It extends from Aigle to the foot of the Diablerets massif, a length of 26 kilometres.
 The tributary of the Rhone, La Grande Eau cascades along its length, fed by melt water.
 Today, all that remains besides the bones of Tardents buried around the church in Cergnat, are a chalet in Le Sepey with the name and a beautiful inscription in old French over the door, and a place close to Le Sepey still known as Le Scex Tardent (the Tardent clearing).

 So much of today's landscape is the result of many centuries of hard work of the mountain families who carved out their existence from the forests, gradually clearing pasturage for the livestock, cattle and goats, into a lifestyle that was, of necessity, in rhythm with the seasons.
 Winters were especially harsh, and the activities of the whole year were targeted towards the survival of a winter in the mountains.